 - We believe that the consciences of everyone should be protected – no member of the clergy should be forced to conduct a marriage they disagree with.
-No member of the clergy should be prevented from celebrating a marriage of a same-gender couple.
+No member of the clergy should be prevented from celebrating a marriage of a same-sex couple.

 Equal’s organizational structure is as simple as possible:

 We have our own bank account, for expenses and to receive donations; all money will be spent to achieve the campaign’s aims (see above).

 There is a small ad-hoc team of core organizers, consisting of lay and ordained members of the Church of England, both women and men, single and married.
 The team currently contains people who are straight, gay, lesbian, and bisexual.
 At the time of writing they include:

 I’m the rector of St James and Emmanuel Church in the suburbs of Manchester.
 Some of you will know the church as the home of the BBC Daily Service until quite recently.
 In 2014 our broadly evangelical church was devastated by the suicide of one of our most committed teenagers, Lizzie Lowe.
 One of the contributing factors behind Lizzie’s tragic decision was a perceived conflict between her sexuality and her faith.

 |Lizzie’s death started a journey of repentance for our church leading to a position of radical inclusion.
 This journey has unleashed so much life and joy in our community, and therefore supporting the godly desire of two same-sex individuals to marry in Church of England parishes is a natural progression in our journey toward a more inclusive church.|